NEARLY LOST YOU, MARK LANEGAN

 Happy birthday, dear Emperor!

-• Read also KERRANG FIRST EVER ISSUE.
+💧 You might also like KERRANG FIRST EVER ISSUE.

 Featured image via Dena Flows.